12 Campfire Safety Tips

-Going camping and building campfires are great fall activities, but it is important to make sure that you are building and maintaining campfires safely.
-According to the National Interagency Fire Center more than 90% of wildfires are caused by humans.
+Going camping and building campfires are enjoyable activities, but it is important to make sure that you are building and maintaining campfires safely.
+According to the National Interagency Fire Center, more than 90% of wildfires are caused by humans.
 Wildfires are often started by campers who are unable to control campfires, or by people are smoking and leaving ashes in the woods.
 In 2012 alone, there were 67,774 wildfires that burned over 9.3 million acres.
 Fire safety is even more critical in states that are in the middle of extreme droughts.

 Campfires can provide fuel for cooking and a heat source from the cold, but caution needs to be used in order to make sure that you have a safe camping excursion.
 Below are tips on how to find a good spot for a campfire, how to maintain the fire, and how to properly put out the fire when you are finished using it: